ginarm1/Parabrace/README.md

 $ npm run watch

 ```
+When everything is done, follow this link: http://localhost/Projects/parabrace/public/

+Thank you for your interest!

+PS.
 MySQL data can be found in file: parabrace.sql

 Pictures can be found in: storage